-Directory Description of Contents \examples Contains code samples that show how to build capabilities using the Web services.
+Directory Description of Contents \demo Contains sample license files and the demo vendor daemon.
+(On Windows systems, this folder is located in the installation root directory.) \eventlog Exists on Window systems only and includes the files needed to allow the license server to record messages to the Windows event log.
+(On Windows systems, this folder is located in the installation root directory.) \examples Contains code samples that show how to build capabilities using the Web services.
 (On Windows systems, this folder is located in the installation root directory.) \uninstall Contains the files required to uninstall lmadmin.
 (On Windows systems, this folder is located in the installation root directory.) \web Contains the license server management interface.
 (On Windows systems, this folder is located in the installation root directory.) \wsdl Contains the WSDL file that you can use to generate a client proxy for the Web services.
 (On Windows systems, this folder is located in the installation root directory.) \cache System directory that is created after you start any vendor daemon using the license server management interface.
 (On Windows systems, this folder is located in the runtime data directory.) \conf Contains server.xml and other system files that define the license server configuration.
-(On Windows systems, this folder is located in the runtime data directory.) \licenses Contains the license files served by lmadmin.
-(On Windows systems, this folder is located in the runtime data directory.) logs Contains the application log files.
+(On Windows systems, this folder is located in the runtime data directory.) \licenses Contains the license files served by 1madmin.
+(On Windows systems, this folder is located in the runtime data directory.) \logs Contains the application log files.
 This directory is created after the license server is started for the first time.
 (On Windows systems, this folder is located in the runtime data directory.)